Year 8 homework

-In Communications, students will be set weekly vocabulary and comprehension homework on the topic that they are studying.
+In English, students will be set weekly vocabulary and comprehension homework on the topic that they are studying

 At Key Stage 3 in the Learning Centre, homework is set on a weekly basis.
 Each student has their own homework book and they are given a week to complete the tasks given.
 Feedback is usually provided the following day, when their books are returned to them and time is put aside in lessons to revisit their work, improve it, and celebrate success.

 All homework pieces are designed to either reinforce concepts taught in class the previous week, or to prepare students for the upcoming week’s work.

 Homework is set every week on a Tuesday and is collected in on a Monday.

 Each week the following pieces are set:

 - Spellings (tested on a Monday morning)

 Students are expected to complete one homework per week in Maths.
 All homework is personalised by teachers and tasks are designed to support, reinforce and challenge a student’s knowledge on topics which are delivered in lessons.
 Students can access their homework by logging onto MathsWatch.